candidtim/extmake/README.md

 formatted as a series of `key=value` pairs separated by a semicolon `;`.
 Following keys are supported:

- - `git`: a Git repository URL, such as the one that can be used with `git clone`; this is the only mandatory key
+ - `git`: a Git repository URL, such that can be used with `git clone`; this is the only mandatory key
  - `rev`: a Git commit reference, such as a branch name, a tag name, or a SHA;
    defaults to `master`
  - `path`: a path within a repository pointing to the file to be included;
    defaults to `Makefile`
- - `update`: an update policy to use for keeping the local copy of the included file up to date; possible values are: `manual` and `always`; defaults to `manual`

 As with the original `include` directive, included resources are inserted verbatim at the location of the directive.
 Issues such as conflicting target